xikanfeng2/HCSIM/docs/man/hcsim-baf.md

-  -cno , --clone-no   The random clone number contained in evolution tree, including normal clone (default: 3) -eno , --cell-no    The total cell number for this simultion dataset (deafult: 5) -t , --thread       Number of parallele jobs to use (default: equal to number of available processors) --samtools          Path to the executable "samtools" file (default: in $PATH)
+  -cno , --clone-no   The random clone number contained in evolution tree, including normal clone (default: 3) -eno , --cell-no    The total cell number for this simultion dataset (deafult: 5) -t , --thread       Number of parallele jobs to use (default: equal to number of available processors) --bcftools          Path to the executable "bcftools" file (default: in $PATH) --bedtools          Path to the executable "bedtools" file (default: in $PATH)
 ```